 9. A high-performance vapor barrier prevents long-term curling.

 Without a vapor barrier, moisture would continually wet the bottom of the slab, as vapor will continuously drive from the high humidity below slab to the relatively low humidity above the slab.
 Without a vapor barrier in place, a slab that dries from its top surface will be exposed to disproportionate moisture levels in the slab for its entire lifetime.
-This is a far greater curling threat to the foundation, long-term.
+This can be a far greater curling threat to the foundation, long-term.

 The penny-wise and pound-foolish may think forgoing the installation of a vapor barrier can save them time and money.
-But in the long run, the pennies-on-the-dollar that a high-performance vapor barrier costs can provide the concrete placement team plenty of savings of both time and money.
+But in the long run, the pennies-on-the-dollar that a high-performance vapor barrier costs can provide the concrete placement team plenty of opportunities for savings of both time and money.